btroncone/learn-rxjs/operators/filtering/distinctuntilchanged.md

 ---

-:bulb: distinctUntilChanged uses `===` comparison by default, object references must match!
+💡 distinctUntilChanged uses `===` comparison by default, object references must match!

-:bulb: If you want to compare based on an object property, you can use [`distinctUntilKeyChanged`](distinctuntilkeychanged.md) instead!
+💡 If you want to compare based on an object property, you can use [`distinctUntilKeyChanged`](distinctuntilkeychanged.md) instead!

 ---